Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: Analytic calculation of vortex number on torus

-whose fundamental lattice is the same as in the previous example.
-There are three types of Higgs zeroes in this case: the simple zeroes from $\cn z$ and $\dn z$ and the double zeroes from $\sn^2 z$ in the numerator, and the triple zeroes from the poles of $\sn^3 z$ in the denominator.
-The positions of simple zeroes are $K,3K,K+iK'$ and $3K+iK'$ of which the first two are from $\cn z$ and the others are from $\dn z$.
-The double zeroes from $\sn^2 z$ are located at $0$ and $2K$, and the triple zeroes emerging from the poles of $\sn^3 z$ are at $iK'$ and $2K+iK'$.
-We observe that the vortex number of this solution is $12$, namely, the four simple zeroes, the two double zeroes, and the two triple poles contribute to $4$, $4=2\cdot 2$, and $4=2\cdot 2$, respectively.
+whose fundamental lattice is the same as in the example of $\sn(z;k)$.
+This solution has three types of zeroes: the simple zeroes arising from $\cn(z)$ and $\dn(z)$ located at $K,3K$ and $K+iK', 3K+iK'$ respectively, the double zeroes arising from $\sn^2(z)$ located at $0$ and $2K$, and the double zeroes arising from the triple poles of $\sn^3(z)$ in the denominator located at $iK'$ and $2K+iK'$.
+We thus observe that the vortex number of this solution is $4\cdot 1+2\cdot 2+2\cdot 2=12$.
 This is consistent with the result of numerical integration.